Skip to content

 Advanced Skincare Workshop

-Various skincare products and dermatological tools on a marble countertop.
+Various skincare products for cancer patients and dermatological tools on a marble countertop.

 Advances in cancer treatment have led to more people experiencing skin-related side effects, both during and after treatment.
 In this workshop, expert Onco-Dermatologists share simple steps to help minimize and manage common skin and nail issues.

-Various skincare products and dermatological tools on a marble countertop.
+Various skincare products for cancer patients and dermatological tools on a marble countertop.

 About this workshop